Frederick V of Denmark

-Frederick V (Danish and Norwegian: Frederik V; 31 March 1723 – 14 January 1766) was King of Denmark–Norway and Duke of Schleswig-Holstein from 6 August 1746 until his death in 1766.
-He was the son of Christian VI of Denmark and Sophie Magdalene of Brandenburg-Kulmbach.
+Frederick V (Danish and Norwegian: Frederik V; 31 March 1723 – 14 January 1766) was King of Denmark and Norway and Duke of Schleswig-Holstein from 6 August 1746 until his death in 1766.
+A member of the House of Oldenburg, he was the son of Christian VI of Denmark and Sophie Magdalene of Brandenburg-Kulmbach.

 Although the personal influence of Frederick was limited, his reign was marked by the progress of commerce and trade, and art and science prospered under his reign.
 Unlike his parents who were deeply devoted to Pietism, Frederick grew into a hedonist.
 As regent, he took part in the conduct of government by attending council meetings, but he was afflicted by alcoholism and most of his rule was dominated by able ministers who were influenced by the ideas of the Age of Enlightenment.
 His ministers marked his reign by the progress of commerce and the emerging industry.
 They also avoided involving Denmark-Norway in the European wars of his time.
 Although Frederick V wasn't personally interested in cultural affairs, his first wife was, and the public entertainment and freedom of expression that had been banned during his father's reign was again permitted.

 Early years

 Birth and family

-Prince Frederick was born on 31 March 1723.
+Prince Frederick was born between 10 and 11 in the evening on 31 March 1723.
 He was the grandson of King Frederick IV of Denmark and Norway and the only son of Crown Prince Christian and Sophie Magdalene of Brandenburg-Kulmbach.
 Frederick was the last Danish prince to be born in the then antiquated and overextended Copenhagen Castle, which dated from the late 14th century, and had assumed a monstrous appearance and started to crumble under its own weight after several extensions.
 Demolition of the castle began in 1731 to make way for a more adequate royal residence, the vast Baroque style Christiansborg Palace, from where Frederick would eventually reign.
+The young prince was baptized the following day in the Crown Princess's Bedchamber by the royal confessor Christen Lemvig, and was named after his grandfather, King Frederick IV.

 As the Crown Prince's only son, Frederick was destined to rule from birth.
 A younger sister died in infancy in 1724, and his only surviving sister, Princess Louise, was born in 1726.
 On 12 October 1730, King Frederick IV died and Frederick's father ascended the throne as King Christian VI.
 Frederick himself became Crown Prince at the age of seven.